|

 simultaneously the H-O bond pair moves completely on to the

-oxygen to form a lone pair of non-bonding electrons.
+oxygen to form a lone pair of non-bonding electrons on the

 -